Northern Ireland police data breach ‘could drive officers from homes and jobs’

 Even if “bad actors” have not gained access to the information while it was visible, “terrorists will use the possibility” that they have seen it, to capitalise upon its “psychological, manipulation and propaganda value, and all of that just increases the pressure day-to-day on police officers”, he added.

-While police chiefs have stressed that no addresses have been released in the breach, Mr Acheson said: “Northern Ireland’s the size of Yorkshire ...
+While police chiefs have stressed that no addresses were released in the breach, Mr Acheson said: “Northern Ireland’s the size of Yorkshire ...
 It’s a very intimate community, and police officers can only live in certain areas.”

-Pointing to the “very severe threat from dissident republican terrorists who have got form for trying to murder police officers”, he added: “This isn’t a kind of fantasy.
+Pointing to the “very severe threat from dissident Republican terrorists who have got form for trying to murder police officers”, he added: “This isn’t a kind of fantasy.
 I think the anger and fear is legitimate and authentic in this case.”

 The threat level in Northern Ireland was raised to “severe” by MI5 in March, a month after senior detective John Caldwell was shot by gunmen while coaching children’s football in County Tyrone.

-Earlier this year, Chief Constable Simon Byrne said he receives briefings almost every day about plots to attack and kill his officers, adding that the ongoing threat from dissident republicans remains a “real worry”.
+Earlier this year, Chief Constable Simon Byrne said he receives briefings almost every day about plots to attack and kill his officers, adding that the ongoing threat from dissident Republicans remained a “real worry”.

-Mr Byrne is understood to be on holiday, but has been informed of the data breach and is being kept updated, while the Northern Ireland Policing Board will hold a special meeting on Thursday to discuss the data breach.
+Mr Byrne is understood to be on holiday, but has been informed of the data breach and is being kept updated, while the Northern Ireland Policing Board will hold a crisis meeting on Thursday to discuss the leak.

-Mr Acheson also warned that the breach would be of interest to “poly-criminals who are operating out of the paramilitary sphere and into drugs dealing and organised crime”.
+Mr Acheson also warned the breach would be of interest to “poly-criminals who are operating out of the paramilitary sphere and into drugs dealing and organised crime”.

 “One of the significant things about this data breach is that names have been attached to not just to police locations but departments ... that is really bad news,” the counter-extremism expert said.